bbrown430/plex-poster-set-helper/README.md

 ### GUI Mode

 The GUI provides a more user-friendly interface for managing poster uploads.
-Users can run the script with `plex_poster_set_helper.py gui` to launch the CustomTkinter-based interface, where they can:
+Users can run the script with `python plex_poster_set_helper.py gui` to launch the CustomTkinter-based interface, where they can:
 - Easily enter single or bulk URLs.
 - View progress, status updates, and more in an intuitive layout.